Jarred Kelenic Player Props: Mariners vs. Phillies

-Jarred Kelenic -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Seattle Mariners versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 25 at 6:40 PM ET.
+On Wednesday, Jarred Kelenic (on the back of going 3-for-4 with a double, a home run and an RBI) and the Seattle Mariners face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Cardinals.
+In his most recent game, he racked up two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Phillies.

 Jarred Kelenic Game Info & Props vs. the Phillies